 - Create your ideal buyer persona and integrated marketing campaign

 Implementing a marketing automation platform without first developing a smart strategy is akin to getting in the car and just driving.
 You’ll get somewhere, but it might not be the right place and the trip won’t necessarily be a smooth one.

 - Choose your automation platform

 There are tons of available platforms to choose from.
-Some things to keep in mind while evaluating the platform that is best for you are what CRM and business softwares you are currently using, your budget for marketing/business tools, and how you will use the automation platform.
+Some things to keep in mind while evaluating the platform that is best for you are what CRM and business software you are currently using, your budget for marketing/business tools, and how you will use the automation platform.

 - Set up your list segments

 Automation works best when you have your audience profile segmented.
-Essentially that means separating your marketing lists based on criteria that makes sense for your business.
+Essentially that means separating your marketing lists based on criteria that make sense for your business.
 That may mean segmentation based on industry, company size, what product they are interested in, etc. — your segmentation really depends on your company and market.
 We also suggest segmenting current customers and prospects — this allows you to send more targeted messages to customers and non-customers, as well as ‘hot’ prospects and ‘cold’ prospects.

 - Organize your content

 Just as we organized our lists by segmentation, manufacturers will want to organize content by segmentation as well.
 The content will be used on a manufacturers website as well as serve as the backbone for the automated messages.